phish108/PowerTLA/README.md

 ### Moodle

 The moodle integration is presently in progress and will become available in Autumn 2015.

 ## Documentation

 Find the documentation in the [docs folder](docs/).

 ## Contribute

+Committing is easy.

+1. Create a new branch for your fixes, changes and additions using ```git branch __yourBranchName__```

+2. Implement and test you changes.

+3. Check if you code contains only valid PHP.
+Pull-requests that do not pass PHP lint will not get accepted.

+4. Commt your changes to your branch.

+5. Create a pull request.

 ## LICENSE